antfu/talks/2023-10-28/src/slides.md

 </div>

 <!--
 Those just two examples.
-We also have the UnJS community the provide many high quality tools throughout the entire JavaScript ecosystem.
+We also have the UnJS community that provide many high quality tools throughout the entire JavaScript ecosystem.
 And actually `Nitro` and `unplugin` are parts of the UnJS community.
 We also have `vite-node`, made from our server-side code executor, later becomes the core engine of Vitest and made it possible.

 These tools are created from Nuxt's needs, but as later we extract them and make them universal, they have formed their own communities and ecosystems that can benefit much wider range of users and scenarios.
 Nuxt can be the framework that is a bit specific for providing better experiences, while the underlying tools can be shared and collaborated with other frameworks and communities.
 That is where make Open Source amazing, isn't it?

 So different from the "Set Intersaction" we were talking about, I'd call it the set union.

 We extract the universal parts, expand the scope and grow the communities, which also eventually benefit back to ourselves.
 -->

 ---